 Can I make payment direct to the local authority or Magistrates Court?

-If the debt being enforced is a criminal court fine, please note that if you make payment direct to the court after the case has been referred to a bailiff company, then in all cases, the court will transfer your payment to the relevant enforcement company (Marston Holdings, Collectica Ltd, Swift Credit Services or Excel Enforcement).
+If the debt being enforced is a criminal court fine, then in all cases, the court will transfer your payment to the relevant enforcement company (Marston Group, Collectica Ltd, Swift Credit Services or Excel Enforcement).

 Can I make a payment arrangement with the bailiff when he attends my property?

-If you have a debt that is being enforced by bailiffs and are experiencing difficulty in getting a payment arrangement accepted with the bailiff company, you can email a question to us using our popular Question page.
-Alternatively, you can contact Bailiff Advice by phone.
+If you have a debt that is being enforced by bailiffs and are experiencing difficulty in getting a payment arrangement accepted with the bailiff company, you can email a question to us using our very popular Enquiry Form.
+Alternatively, you can contact us by phone.
 Details are on our Contact page.